CodingAvenue/codestop-course-php-oop/content/Methods/Methods.q.md

 Which statement is true about the `$this` pseudo-variable?

- - It is the value of a class.
+ - It closes a method of a class.

- - It is an instance of a class.
+ - It creates a method in a class.

- - It is a variable defined inside a class.
+ - It returns a method value in a class.

- - It is a function inside a class that performs a specific action.
+ - It sets the value of a method in a class.

- - It is a pseudo-variable that accesses the class properties and methods within a class.
+ - It accesses the properties and methods within a class.

 /// type=SS, answer=[3]